Prior FAQs regarding the RFP process can now be found on this webpage under FAQs for RFP Applicants.

 We will identify a mechanism to support the JHU partner that is not burdensome for community organizations.

-In the RFA it is stated that “Yes, there is an expectation for collaboration with Johns Hopkins students, staff or faculty.
-Each application should include a budget allocation for the collaborator of at least 10%. ” Can the application have more than one JHU faculty/staff?
+In the RFP it is stated that “Yes, there is an expectation for collaboration with Johns Hopkins students, staff or faculty.
+Each application should include a budget allocation for the collaborator of at least 10%. ” Could the application have had more than one JHU faculty/staff?

-In the budget, how should applicants describe expenses related to their JHU partner?
+In the budget, how should applicants have described expenses related to their JHU partner?

-At this stage in the process, we are looking for applicants to disclose the total amount of funding requested and a brief description of what it will be used for.
+At the RFP application stage in the process, we were looking for applicants to disclose the total amount of funding requested and a brief description of what it will be used for.
 Please see the revised RFP for additional guidance.

 Questions about the applicant team

-Can a JHU partner work with multiple organizations?
+Could a JHU partner have worked with multiple organizations?

-How many partners can we have for this grant?
-Can we include our police district as being a part of this?
+How many partners could we have for this grant?
+Could we include our police district as being a part of this?

-There is no limit to the number of partners, and the Police District may be a partner.
+There was no limit to the number of partners, and the Police District could have been a partner.

 Questions about submitting the application

-This is a procedural question: does one complete both the Online Application Form (SurveyMonkey) as well as the Document Upload or is that redundant?
+This is a procedural question: did applicants have to complete both the Online Application Form (SurveyMonkey) as well as the Document Upload or is that redundant?

-Applicants should apply once– either the form or the upload or, if necessary, the hard copy.
+Applicants should have only applied once– either the form or the upload or, if necessary, the hard copy.

-Will there be someone at the 33rd Street location to accept a hard copy of the application on 2/25/2021?
+Was there someone at the 33rd Street location to accept a hard copy of the application on 2/25/2021?

-If we choose to do the survey application, how long can the answers be in the text boxes?
+If applicants chose to do the survey application, how long could the answers have been in the text boxes?

-Applicants should aim for their total application to be about 5 pages.
-One way to do this is to put the answers in a word document that should be 5 pages, then cut and paste the text into the online survey.
+The total application should have beenabout 5 pages.
+One way to do this was to put the answers in a word document that should be 5 pages, then cut and paste the text into the online survey.

-The RFP states “The Fund anticipates hiring one or more technical assistance partners and an evaluation team” – does this mean that we should not include as part of the proposal an evaluation component?
+The RFP states “The Fund anticipates hiring one or more technical assistance partners and an evaluation team” – did this mean that we should not have included evaluation as part of the proposal?

 Correct.
-Applicants should not include evaluation in the proposal.
+Applicants should not have included evaluation in the proposal.

 Questions about the geographic areas

-Is it necessary to have site control at the time of application submission if your project is falling under Focus Area 1?
+Was it necessary to have site control at the time of application submission if your project fell under Focus Area 1?

-No, but the applicant should explain the plan for implementation in the proposal.
+No, but the applicant should have explained the plan for implementation in the proposal.

 The target areas do not overlap with Baltimore neighborhoods.
-Can we submit a grant for the entirety of a neighborhood that overlaps with the target area?
+Could we have submitted a grant for the entirety of a neighborhood that overlapped with the target area?

-Yes, but the applicant should explain how the project’s work can focus in the target area in the application.
+Yes, but the applicant should have explained how the project’s work could focus in the target area in the application.

-For Focus Area 1 (Environmental improvements) – can these be in process already that still need additional funding (or perhaps this project would provide desired enhancements to the site that were not included in the original budget)?
+For Focus Area 1 (Environmental improvements) – could these be in process already that needed additional funding (or perhaps this project would provide desired enhancements to the site that were not included in the original budget)?

 Yes.
-These funds can expand on existing work.
+These funds could expand on existing work.

 Yes.
-Further explanation as to the broader geographic area should be clearly stated as well as the purpose of the out of bounds area to be included.
+Further explanation as to the broader geographic area should have been clearly stated as well as the purpose of the out of bounds area to be included.

-Yes, it is fine to focus on just one of the areas.
+Yes, it was fine to focus on just one of the areas.

-When and how can I apply to be on the selection advisory committee for these grants?
+When and how could I have applied to be on the selection advisory committee for these grants?

-Information about how to apply for the selection advisory committee will be made available on January 19th.
+Information about how to apply for the selection advisory committee was made available on the Innovation Fund website on January 19th.